 Indian Laurel is a dense, hardwood with a beautiful reddish-brown color, often featuring attractive grain patterns.

-It is commonly used as a substitute for rosewood, especially for guitar fretboards.
-Due to its density, it’s resistant to wear and tear, making it an excellent choice for long-lasting instruments.
+I often see laurel used in place of substitute for rosewood, on guitar fretboards.
+I’ve picked up a block of laurel in a luthier’s shop before, and marveled at its density.
+Due to its density, it’s highly resistant to wear and tear, making it an excellent choice for long-lasting instruments and for cheaper guitars.

 Tonal Characteristics